ChristianKeogh/personal_website/README.md

-# This is just a simple NextJS website for me to explore
+# This is just a personal website for me to explore